PyLadiesCZ/roboprojekt/README.md

 python server.py
 ```

-In order to see the game board with small player's avatars, use:
+In order to see the game board with small players' avatars, use:
 ```
 python client_receiver.py
 ```